catalystneuro/spikeinterface_cloud/README.md

         ]
     }
     ```
-    - Configure the hardware specs
+    - Configure the resource requirements.
+Remember to choose a value for Memory slightly smaller than the value for the machines you're hoping to use, otherwise ECS might not find suitable instances.
     - Add any fixed ENV variables that should be used by any Jobs using this definition